ParadoxalCorp/FelixBot/usage.md

 ## Permissions system

-Felix's permissions system goes deep, it might be a bit long to fully understand, but gives you huge control over who can use what commands
+Felix's permissions system goes deep, it might take some time to fully understand, but gives you huge control over who can use what commands

 ### Consistency with Discord